 Chestnut flowers

-Industrial use of horse chestnut
+Industrial applications of horse chestnut

-On an industrial scale, horse chestnut is used in modern cosmetology.
+On an industrial scale, horse chestnut is used in modern cosmetology

-Chestnut-based preparations in the pharmacy
+Preparations in the pharmacy based on chestnut

 How to make chestnut tincture (video)